imazeenabulele/Active_Directory_Users_Group_Policies__Managing_Accounts/README.md

 <p>
 Before we log in, let's checkout the properties of this user account.
-It can bee seen that "jaca.nun" is a member of DOmain users to log into Client-1 using remote desktop
+It can be seen that "jaca.nun" is a member of Domain users to log into Client-1 using remote desktop
 </p>

 <p>